 Chick spreads a lot of ideas that many evangelicals would sincerely question (KJV-Onlyism, the idea that rock music is evil, numerous conspiracy theories, etc.) which such evangelicals would criticise in addition to the actual shoddy presentation of and storytelling in the comics.
 So there is more to it than just this trope.

 The notorious "Dark Dungeons" made roleplaying out to be an exciting life-or-death scenario that introduced real occultism and gave players fabulous supernatural powers that they can use to brainwash their parents into buying them stuff.
 More than a few roleplayers love the tract and it has been parodied and affectionately referred to in innumerable ways among the subculture.

-The tract has become so famous that it is currently being funded as a live-action movie on kickstarter.
-"Dark Dungeons: The Movie!" seems to be getting most of its backers from the gaming community.
+The tract has become so famous that a live-action movie was funded on kickstarter.
+"Dark Dungeons: The Movie!" seems to have gotten most of its backers from the gaming community.

 Halloween is another Satanic thing, so he fully expects children to read tracts about how a holiday that involves dressing up and carving pumpkins and abstain from such a heinous holiday.
 One tract shows a bunch of "bad" people partaking in a huge Halloween party in a rented cabin, which looks like a ton of fun (barring the cat sacrifice at the end), while the "good" kid sits quietly in his house, praying to God and apparently having the most boring evening ever.